 Of the proposal, CFPB director Richard Cordray said:

 “Consumers need clear information about how their personal information is being used by financial institutions.
 This proposal would make it easier for consumers to find and access privacy policies, while also making it cheaper for industry to provide disclosures.”

 “If an institution shares data with unaffiliated third parties in a way that triggers customers’ right to opt out of such sharing,then that institution generally would not be allowed to use the alternative delivery method.”

 This proposal is not a done deal.
 In fact, it’s only the beginning.
-The bureau is currently accepting comments on the proposal, after which they will review the submissions and consider any necessary proposal changes.
+The bureau is currently accepting comments, after which they will review the submissions and consider any necessary proposal changes.

 Kelly / Warner Law works with all manners of finance firms – from individual Forex traders to small credit unions.
-If you’re a finance firm or business looking for legal counsel, get in touch.
+If you’re a finance firm or business looking for legal counsel, let’s talk.